roots/sage/README.md

 ...
 ```

-If you are not using [Bedrock](https://roots.io/bedrock/), you should also update `publicPatch` to reflect your folder structure.
+If you are not using [Bedrock](https://roots.io/bedrock/), you should also update `publicPatch` to reflect your folder structure:

-If your theme is placed in a folder called `sage` then in a standard wordpress setup it should look like this:
 ```json
 ...
   "output": {